bliksim1/joystick/README.md

 * make the build easier by converting parts to 3d printable versions
 * improve software
 * expand game support
+* use magnetic rotation sensors instead of potentiometers
 * improve aesthetics
 * build other cool stuff